b-brankovics/UNIX-for-bio/doc/unix_basics.md

 third floor.

 ### `rm` - remove files or directories
 It is also important to remove files or directories.
-But we have to be careful, because unlike in a graphical environment, where the deleted files are moved to the trash.
+But **we have to be careful**, because unlike in a graphical environment, where the deleted files are moved to the trash.
 On command line interface the files are completely removed.
-So be careful, especially with wildcard characters.
+So be careful, especially with _wildcard_ characters.

+> **Tip:** Before using the `rm` command test using `ls` what the
+> _glob_ includes.
+Example: you want to remove all the "chair"s, which
+> would be `rm chair*`, first check `ls chair*` to see that it doesn't
+> match anything unexpected.

 Let's remove the chairs that are outside of the rooms on the first floor.